CurrantScantist/Backend/README.md

 ## Introduction
-The Backend service is being used to establish communication between Database.
+The Backend service is being used to establish communication with database.

 #### Python Framework
 [FASTAPI](https://fastapi.tiangolo.com/) framework is a modern, fast, robust, easy scalable  web framework for building APIs with Python 3.6+.